Many moms find that one of the most memorable and enjoyable parts of their pregnancy is their baby shower.

 But distant relatives who you are not very close to are a different story.

-It might be tough as you obviously don’t want to offend anybody, but there is no obligation to invite anyone to your baby shower just because you may be related to them.
+It might be tough as you obviously don’t want to offend anybody, but there is no obligation to invite anyone to your event just because you may be related to them.

 So don’t feel you must invite anyone who you don’t really want at your big celebration, especially if you are having a smaller, more intimate baby shower.